 Current Price Trends

 The final statistics for 2007 have been released by the NWMLS.
-Prices continued to slide for the third month after a significant gain in September.
-The median price for December was $308k, which was a 15% gain from the January 2007 figure of $266k.
+Prices rose sharply this month.
+The median price for December was $317k, which was a 5% decrease from the January 2007 figure of $334k.

-The average cumulative days on market - total time a home is for sale, from listing to closing - dove sharply to 56 days, down from 120 days the previous month.
-Buyers continue to have the upper hand, even though the average sale price to original list price rose to 95%, up from 91% in November.
+The average cumulative days on market - total time a home is for sale, from listing to closing - reduced significantly to 47 days, down from 87 days the previous month.
+Buyers continue to have the upper hand, even though the average sale price to original list price rose to 94%, up from 93% in November.

-Listing inventory continued falling to reach the lowest level since March ’07.
-There were 114 homes on the market to begin 2008.
+Listing inventory continued falling to reach the lowest level since May ’07.
+There were 149 homes on the market to begin 2008.
 Buyers will soon notice that their choices are rapidly diminishing.
-The holiday season took its toll on sales as they stayed flat for the third month.
-With just 9 homes sold, sellers must remain committed to proper pricing.
+The holiday season took its toll on sales with that figure dropping to the lowest level of the year.
+With just 7 homes sold, sellers must remain committed to proper pricing.

 * Homes sold - single-family homes, both resale and new construction, but not condos or vacant land.

 ** Median home price - the middle price in a given sequence of prices, taken as the average of the two middle prices when the sequence has an even number of homes.

 *** SP/Orig LP% - Sale price divided by original list price.